 Its proofreading services also tend toward high-level academic editing, so the experience is crucial here once again.
 As it caters to a worldwide audience, having a strong grasp of more than one language would also be a plus.

-WordsRU is great for those who work from home, because it welcomes job applicants from all over the world, as long as they have at least a Master’s degree or higher.
+WordsRU is great for those who work from home because it welcomes job applicants from all over the world, as long as they have at least a Master’s degree or above.

 It offers a wider range of services for customers, including fiction manuscripts and web content, so its proofreaders receive a variety of projects.